jesshough/gptOverride_v2/README.md

 # ChatGPT Override Project

 ### Overview & Purpose:
 The integration of AI chatbots is becoming more prevalent across industries, particularly for tasks like customer support, virtual assistance, and knowledge management.
-While GPT provides impressive responses, it may occasionally produce contextually incorrect or irrelevant responses, leading to user frustration or misinformation.
-This project aims to address this issue by providing the ability to override potentially off-topic GPT responses, improving user experience and trust in AI conversational platforms.
+While large models like ChatGPT provide impressive responses, they may occasionally produce contextually incorrect or irrelevant responses, leading to user frustration or misinformation.
+The goal of this project is to build an understanding of prompt engineering and identify methods for improving the contextual accuracy of AI chatbots.
+By exploring AI context and hallucination challenges through experimentation with response overrides, this project ultimately aims to discover ways of enhancing user experience and trust in AI conversational platforms. _This might be too bold of a sentence.
+Isn't the point of this project just for me to learn and show I can apply principles of prompt engineering?_

+Prompt engineering project that improves hallucinations

 ### This Project's Use Case:
+For an AI chatbot to accurately be aware of the context of a user's prompts, regardless of content clues, it will need to be specialized in a given area, and therefore be an AI chatbot tailored for conversations on a specific topic.
+For this project, I have chosen the following use case:
 _still deciding, but here are ideas_
-- Idea 1
 - Idea 2
 - Idea 3

 ### Project Goals:
-- Develop an ML model that analyzes GPT's responses and provides _(or suggests?)_ overrides when necessary.
-- Incorporate contextual understanding and field-specific knowledge to enhance GPT's NL processing abilities.
-- Design a user-friendly (interface or integration method) to incorporate within GPT's response system. _(can I call GPT from my own code/website (localhost?)?
-What options do I have for this?)_
-- Validate the effectiveness of the override system through testing.
+_I'll elaborate/make these sound better later_
+- Implement a vector database
+- Pick a model (not GPT - something smaller)
+- Give it more prompts to solicit a better response
+- Start with no prompt engineering, then do a bit, then do 2-3x and show improvement
+  - maybe 20 questions per round

+- Learn and understand:
+  - prompt engineering with LLMs
+  - what a vector DB is & how to use it
+  - examples of good and bad tests
+  - is load running a good scenario
+  - fine-tuning vs. prompt engineering

+- Success: how many questions did it get right before hallucinating

 ### Contributors:
 - Dev: Jess Houghton